jaydewong/IdiomSearch/README.md

 If you run into an issue pushing to git because a stream wasn't closed cleanly, try git config http.postBuffer 524288000 and push again.

+Notes:
+Our python program ends when we don't supply input and we have leaked objects to clean up